PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 server 127.127.1.0
 fudge 127.127.1.0 stratum 10
 ```
-+ Save the file and start the ntp service
++ Save the file and restart the ntp service

 ```
 sudo systemctl restart ntpsec